-A mortgage consultant has access to more than 40 lenders and 600+ mortgage programs that update on a daily basis.
-The lenders who work with mortgage brokers include traditional sources, such as chartered banks, credit unions, trust companies, as well as corporate and private pension funds.
-In addition to these sources, brokers often develop professional relationships with private sources of funds, termed private lenders.
+How do brokers get better deals than banks?We as mortgage consultants have access to more than 40 lenders and 600+ mortgage programs which update on a daily basis.
+Lenders who work with mortgage brokers include traditional sources, such as chartered banks, credit unions, trust companies, as well as corporate and private pension funds.
+In addition to these sources, brokers often develop professional relationships with private sources of funds, also known as private lenders.
 These lenders can provide various mortgage products not available from conventional sources.
-On top of it, being part of Canada’s large network, gives us an access to best deals in the market, because of our accumulated volume.
+Above this, being part of Canada’s large network and our accumulated volume gives us access to the best deals in the market.

-The service for you is free of charge.
-Most Financial Institutions pay a commission to the broker for doing all the legwork and credit research for them (the job of a loans officer).
+How does a mortgage broker get paid for their services?As a client, the mortgage service is free of charge.
+Most financial Institutions pay a commission to the broker for doing all the legwork and credit research for them, which is otherwise the job of a loans officer.
 Since this service is valuable, a commission is paid by the lending institution to the mortgage broker.
-In rare circumstances, (challenging credit or highly complicated cases) in which the Lender does not pay the mortgage broker, fees payable may be charged to the client.
+In rare circumstances, such as challenging credit or in highly complicated cases, the lender may not pay the mortgage broker, and fees payable may be charged to the client.